AN ESSAY BY KAREN SERGEANT

 You start designing the blueprint so others can build consistently and well.

 Upstream leaders don’t just build — they design.
 Instead of being hands-on in every project or client deliverable, they create the structures that allow others to build with clarity and consistency.
-This is about stepping out of the role of chief problem-solver and into the role of systems architect: the one who maps the workflows, defines the lanes, and ensures the business runs smoothly even when you’re not the one touching every part.
+This is about stepping out of the role of chief problem-solver: you start designing the blueprint that distributes clarity, builds confidence, and supports aligned action — even when you’re not the one executing.

 You stop running the daily plays.